BrewBlox/brewblox-documentation/docs/user/wireguard.md

 ## What is a VPN?

-A VPN creates a secure tunnel between your device and the server.
+A VPN creates a secure tunnel between a client (your phone) and the server (your Pi).
 Where before you needed to send authentication for every request, you now only need to do so once: when creating the tunnel.
-All requests and responses are sent through this tunnel, and the server can trust all requests that come through the tunnel.
+All data to and from the server goes through this tunnel, and can't read or edited by others.

 This tunnel can be used both for the Brewblox UI, and SSH terminals.